 - The strings are in factory-manufactured shape: the circumference of fresh strings should be equal from the bridge to the nut.
 This will allow for maximal vibration at the higher harmonics of the stings.
 As the strings are played and pressed against the fret, they are subjected to very small changes in their shape, which acts to alter their “perfect” shape and effectively dampens the high-end.

 - The strings are clean: there's no dirt, grease of other particles on the strings surface or on the string's core (beneath the winding).
 As dirt accumulates in the string, it will have a slight impact on the high-end response.

 - The strings are rust-free: oxidization (from environmental factors) will slowly eat away at metal strings, which alters there performance, easpecially in the top-end of their tone.

-Some players prefer brand new strings for every recording and performance.
+Some players prefer brand-new strings for every recording and performance.
 Others enjoy the tone just after break-in.
-Many other player prefer old strings that have experienced their depreciation in high-end and dread when it comes time to replace their strings.
+Many other players prefer old strings that have experienced their depreciation in high-end and dread when it comes time to replace their strings.